lpmdiaz/3D-SFS/README.md

 ## Examples

-+ The *simul.sh* script in the **examples** folder uses MSMS and ANGSD to simulate sequencing data and its 3D SFS.
++ The *simul.sh* script in the **examples** folder uses MSMS and ANGSD to simulate sequencing data and its 3D SFS, then calculates the PBS and CLRT values under different parameters.
-+ The *test.sh* script in the **test** folder simulates 3D SFS and PBS values under different selection coefficients and times.
++ The *test.sh* script in the **test** folder simulates CLRT and PBS values to assess their correlation.